 Fails to avoid: Before trying a fasting protocol, you really have to already be practicing good overall nutrition.
 If you hope to eat all the high-fat, nutrient-poor, fried, processed foods there are and then jump on a fasting protocol to melt it all away . . . not gonna happen.
 Athletes should also have a strategic plan around their fasting windows.
 For those who are new to fasting and aren’t fully fat-adapted, fueling around higher-intensity training may need some adjustment until your body can catch up.

 The approaches are simple enough, but succeeding in the long term while improving your athletic performance is going to take knowledge.
 Spartan has you covered.
-Check out the nutrition tab of Spartan Life for all things nutrition.
-Start learning best nutrition practices now.
-The what, why, and how awaits you in the Food of the Week.
+Check out our nutrition content to start learning the best nutrition practices for athletes now.